SJTU-IPADS/HEDB/README.md

 ### How to Build?

-- For non-VM setup, refer to `docs/install.md`.
+- For non-VM setup, refer to [install.md](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/install.md).
 Note that this is for development only.
-- For 2-VM setup, please refer to `docs/vm-setup.md`.
+- For 2-VM setup, please refer to [vm-setup-aarch64.md](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/vm-setup-aarch64.md) or [vm-setup-x86_64.md](https://github.com/SJTU-IPADS/HEDB/blob/main/docs/vm-setup-x86_64.md).

 We recommend you to use 2-VM setup, which is exactly how HEDB works.